Weapons

 Man-at-Arms: Short Sword, One-Handed: Simple Blunt, Pole Arm: Hooked, and Short Bow.

-Ranger: Dagger, One-Handed: Straight Sword, Two-Handed: Straight Sword, Long Bow.
+Ranger: Dagger, One-Handed: Straight Sword, Two-Handed: Straight Sword, and Long Bow.

 Vagrant: Dagger, Pole Weapon: Staff, One-Handed: Light Axe, and Short Bow.